 New Music Monday Highlights

-Every Monday for the past 19 years starting at Noon, I premiere the latest arrivals to the KUVO Jazz library, many of them are debuted ahead of their official release date.
+Every Monday for the past 19 years starting at Noon, I debut the latest arrivals to the KUVO Jazz library, many of them are debuted ahead of their official release date.
 In addition to the music comments, I’ll provide a few tidbits about the artist in particular if it’s a new or up-and-coming artist.

 Become a Member